 Located a short drive away from Bundaberg, Bargara isn’t one of the famous coastal towns of Australia’s East Coast.
 It makes it a lot more peaceful than popular destinations.
 During our week in the Bundaberg region, we chose to stay on the coast.
 It sounded more attractive than staying in the city.
 Indeed, there are many things to do in Bargara to please nature lovers.

 Bargara is ideally located in the middle of the Woongarra Coast, which runs from Elliot Head to Burnett Head.
-Many visitors come to the region to catch a boat to Lady Musgrave Island.
+Many visitors come to the region to catch a boat to Lady Musgrave Island but don’t explore the coast further.
+But it’s actually an amazing Queensland holiday destination!
 This article focuses on Bargara and the Woongarra Coast.
 If you’re looking for things to do in the bigger region, check out this article about things to do near Bundaberg for nature lovers.

 Things to do in Bargara for nature lovers

 The Turtle Trail goes along the coast from Kellys Beach to Burnett Head Harbour.
 It’s about 8-kilometre long one-way and ideal for cycling.
 It’s a bit long for walking but can stop at Bargara for a coffee to have a break.

 If you don’t have a bike, you may be able to hire one from Bargara Beach Caravan Park.

 The Reserve is very small, so don’t get high expectations from your visit.
 However, we were happy to spot a few birds, including spatulas.
 It’s worth a small detour if you’re already walking in the area.
 If you want to see more birds, head back to the city and visit Bundaberg Botanic Gardens.